tjx666/astro-blog/src/content/blog/javascript-基础之-call-apply-bind.md

     // XXX Build a dynamic function with desired amount of arguments is the only
     // way to set the length property of a function.
     // In environments where Content Security Policies enabled (Chrome extensions,
-    // for ex.) all use of eval or Function costructor throws an exception.
+    // for ex.) all use of eval or Function constructor throws an exception.
     // However in all of these environments Function.prototype.bind exists
     // and so this code will never be executed. bound = $Function(